Skip to content

 Printing Large Image on Multiple Pages.

-Personally, I’ve been using Photoshop for over 20 years and although I’m by no means a Photoshop expert I know enough to get by and utilize it with my photographs consistently.
+I’ve been using Photoshop for over 20 years now.
+I’m not a Photoshop wizard by any stretch, but I know enough to get what I need—and I use it all the time in my photo encaustic work.

 Let me know in the comments below what has been your experience with splitting images to print on multiple pages.